-Written by great musical lyricist Sir Tim Rice, with music by ABBA songwriters Benny Andersson and Björn Ulvaeus, Chess will be returning to London for its first major revival in the capital for over 30 years.
+Written by great musical lyricist Sir Tim Rice, with music by ABBA songwriters Benny Andersson and Björn Ulvaeus, Chess will be returning to London for its first major revival in the capital for over 30 years, at the London Coliseum.

 Chess is set around a chess tournament between two grandmasters, one American, the other a Soviet.
 Between them, apart from a chess board, is a woman who manages one of the men, and who falls in love with the other.

 The musical started life as a concept album recorded in 1984, and it featured Elaine Paige, Murray Head, Tommy Körberg and Denis Quilley.
 It introduced the world to songs such as "I Know Him So Well" and "One Night in Bangkok", with the former holding the number one slot in the UK singles chart for four weeks, and winning an Ivor Novello Award.
+"Anthem" has become a musical standard, and performed by the likes of Michael Ball, Josh Groban and Kerry Ellis.
 The original performers of the album went on to perform the songs at a concert at the Barbican Centre, a production which toured some major European cities.